syncfusion-content/blazor-docs/blazor/gantt-chart/template-pdf-export.md

 ## Exporting with taskbar template with export properties

-The PDF export functionality allows exporting taskbar templates to a PDF document using the `TaskbarColor` export property.
-The taskbar in the exported PDF document can be customized or formatted using the `TaskbarColor` property in `GanttPdfExportProperties` for parent taskbar color, child taskbar color, milestone color, critical path color, manual taskbar color, and baseline color.
+The PDF export functionality allows you to export taskbar templates to a PDF document with customized colors using the `TaskbarColor` property in the `GanttPdfExportProperties` class.
+This property enables you to format various types of taskbars, including parent taskbars, child taskbars, milestones, critical paths, manual taskbars, and baselines.

+You can use the `TaskbarColor` property to set colors for the following taskbar types:

+* Parent Taskbar Color
+* Child Taskbar Color
+* Milestone Color
+* Critical Path Color
+* Manual Taskbar Color
+* Baseline Color

+The following code demonstrates how to customize the colors of different taskbars in the exported PDF document

 ``` cshtml
 @using Syncfusion.Blazor.Gantt